FireACNC/OnePercent/README.md

 OnePercent is a goal tracking app built using SwiftUI for iOS.
 It allows users to set and track their goals, utilizing timers and custom progress trackers.

+Note: During the development process, OpenAI's ChatGPT was used to assist in generating code snippets, troubleshooting, and getting guidance on various aspects of the app's functionality and design.

 ### Features

 - Create and manage aim trackers with customizable attributes.